 Tip: Reconnect any cut connection by using solder.
-Alternatively, mount a 0Ω 0402 resistor.
+Alternatively, mount a $0\Omega$ 0402 resistor.

 Tip: When the debugger is disconnected, an external debugger can be connected to holes, as shown in Figure 7-7.
-Details about connecting an external debugger are described in 3.6.
-Connecting External Debuggers.
+3.6.
+Connecting External Debuggers describes how to connect an external debugger.